CAMBIUM – The Smarter Innovation Experts

 Business development and engagement specialist

 A chemical engineer who worked in energy management in the fine chemicals and consumer packaged goods industry before moving into business consulting specialising in customer engagement and business case development.
-He has added to his studies with a degree in psychology and has worked worldwide supporting senior level client engagement with companies such as Hewlett Packard, Symantec Carphone Warehouse and Computacenter.
+He has added to his studies with a degree in psychology and has worked worldwide supporting senior level client engagement with companies such as Hewlett Packard, Symantec, The National Trust and Computacenter.

 Senior lecturer in Sustainable IT at the University of the West of England, Bristol and Senior Teaching Fellow at the University of Bristol.